 Georgia‐Pacific uses more than 2 million tons of recovered paper each year, in everything from tissue and towel products to office paper, containerboard and corrugated boxes.
 In fact, Georgia‐Pacific is the largest producer of recycled away‐from‐home tissue products, offering more than 140 products that contain at least 95 percent recycled fiber.
 Consumers who want napkins and bath tissue with recycled content can choose Mardi Gras® and Soft'n Gentle® brands.
-Georgia‐Pacific Standard Recycled Multipurpose paper for copiers and printers contains 30% post‐consumer fiber.
-Our Spectrum® printing papers include a line of 30% recycled content papers and, in select markets, 100% recycled content papers.

-To meet its recovered paper needs, GP turns to GP Harmon Recycling, which purchases the paper from a variety of sources including grocery store and retail chains, distribution centers as well as local recyclers.
+To meet its recovered paper needs, GP turns to Georgia-Pacific Recycling, which purchases the paper from a variety of sources including grocery store and retail chains, distribution centers as well as local recyclers.
 The brown recovered paper comes in the form of old corrugated containers (OCC) or old boxes and is used to make linerboard for new boxes.
 The white recovered paper comes from copy paper, printer paper, printer's waste and the paper consumers recycle at home.

 Even though trees themselves are a sustainable resource, incorporating recovered paper into certain paper products is the logical choice.
 Wood fiber can be used six to seven times before it's no longer able to go through the papermaking process.
 “It makes sense to take that fiber and keep reusing it like you would anything else,” said Stuckey.